wso2/ETAC/ETAC.md

 **_Timeline:_**  What are the key possible milestones in the technology development?
 For example, how long will it take for the core technology to be ready?
 How fast will the adoption be?
 For example, blockchains may need further breakthroughs before they are adopted widely and it might take at least 5-10 years to reach those milestones.

 **_Risks:_**  What are risks that might limit the technology deployment?
 This includes non-technical risks as well.
 We can think of these as the inverse of drivers.
 Just like with drivers, we can use the PESTLE framework [10] in reverse to find drivers.
 An example of a risk is that regulators may restrict blockchains based on taxes or money laundering legislation, even when those blockchains are designed to resolve other aspects than digital cash.
-Among other risks to be considered are the need for standards, privacy concerns, business models, current law and policy frameworks, lack of skills, privacy concerns, complexity, security risks, monopoly and vendor lock-in.
+Among other risks to be considered are the need for standards, privacy concerns, business models, current law and policy frameworks, lack of skills, complexity, security risks, monopoly and vendor lock-in.

 **_Summary:_** The summary section discusses possible technology development and deployment scenarios while weighing other parts of the ETAC.
 In the _opportunity_ section, we discussed drivers.
 In the _impact_ and _feasibility_ sections we explore the potential of the technology and technical reality.
 The _future_ section discusses risks and potential key milestones.
 The _summary_ section explores the tension between the potential of the technology and environment in which it has to operate to understand potential scenarios and associated likelihoods.